evilsneer/uberjar-deploy/README.md

 ## License

-Copyright © 2014 Bright North Ltd.
+Copyright © 2019 Vladislav Shishkov.

 Distributed under the Eclipse Public License either version 1.0 or (at your option) any later version.